alexirpan/alexirpan.github.io/rl-derivations.markdown

 ---

-*Last updated May 24, 2017*
+*Last updated August 6, 2018*

 Place for me to store notes on reinforcement learning, with a focus on the details of the derivations.

-This is a draft, and will never be more than a draft.
-Intended as a reference for me, may not be legible to other people.
+This will never be more than a draft.
+It is intended as a personal reference, and may not be legible to other people.
 Only posting publicly in case other people find it useful.

+This plays very loose with summations vs integrals, I assume everything carries through between the discrete and continuous cases.

 TODO: Add paper links for where I first encountered these proofs, relevant papers, etc.